Track and Field Coach

 I'm going to be a Sophomore in high school next year and my parents want me to join track so I was wondering what gear, plans and routines, and just general stuff I need for track.
 Also what would I put in my athletics bag?

-Asked by Tessa C. almost 9 years ago
+Asked by Tessa C. over 9 years ago

 I just started Javelin and I was wondering about any drills to do at home without a javelin.
 My main struggles are the penultimate and I throw towards the ground.